Beacon-Heart/Heart_Beacon/README.md

 USPTO 13/573,002: The Heart Beacon Cycle Time - Space Meter Adaptive Procedural Template (checklist of useful tools, procedures, products...).

-FUNDAMENTAL TRUTH: All things internet, net of money blockchains are formed by unicast, multicast, anycast.
+FUNDAMENTAL TRUTH: All things internet, net of money blockchains are formed by unicast, multicast, anycast protocols.
 Programmable money’s improvements are in cryptography.

 Use Case: Gross Domestic Product GDP Index Economy / Eco Economic Epoch Heartbeats for the programmable economy